-I laughed the first time I saw a tennis all hanging from my mom’s garage ceiling.
-Then I saw her try to park her car and she actually hit the garage wall.
+I laughed when I saw a tennis ball hanging from my mom’s garage ceiling.
+Then I saw her try to park her car, and she actually hit the garage wall.

 I stopped laughing.

 If you, or someone you love, has ever hit your garage walls with your car, you probably understand.